stubeef/Stupy/Templates/Logistic Regression.md

 glass['household_pred_class'] = np.where(glass.household_pred >= 0.5, 1, 0)
 glass.tail()
 ```
-# Logistic Regressio with a continuous variable
+# Logistic Regression with a continuous variable
 ```
 # fit a logistic regression model and store the class predictions
 feature_cols = ['al']